subaira2004/my_sample_node_app/README.md

 # my_sample_node_app
-This is a test app to explore node express
+This is a test app to explore node express with exprementing reactjs